dgvicente/acme_payments/README.md

 1. Navigate in the console to the project directory
 2. Install the project requirements contained in requirements.txt (virtualenv is recommended)

    2.1.
-If you are using a virtualenv, activate it
+If you are using a virtualenv, activate it before installing

+`pip3 install -r requirements.txt`
 3. Execute the command

 `python acme_payments.py`